What is Otoplasty?

 Postoperatively, you will report for regular check-ups in agreement with your surgeon.

 Your surgeon will compare and analyze the results of the surgery.
 The results of otoplasty are permanent.
 You will have to follow post-surgery instructions carefully to improve the results and reduce the recovery time.

 Why Choose Dr Briggs?

-Our leading specialist Plastic Surgeons perform Otoplasty procedures or ‘ear pinning surgery’ for adults over the age of 18.
-Our Surgeons do not offer earlobe repairs for perforated earlobes.
+Our leading specialist Plastic Surgeon performs Otoplasty procedures or ‘ear pinning surgery’ for adults over the age of 18.
+However, they do not offer earlobe repairs for perforated earlobes.

-Our Melbourne based, fully-qualified Plastic Surgeons primarily operate at accredited major hospitals in Melbourne.
+Our Melbourne based, fully-qualified Plastic Surgeon primarily operates at accredited major hospitals in Melbourne.
 They use only experienced anaesthetists and a top team of surgical support staff.

 We are an Australia wide Specialist Plastic Surgeons Group, with the appropriate